 What kind of help is available to students who want to participate in the UTSC Undergraduate Research Forum?

-Contact your Liaison Librarian for help with research skills, writing your poster abstract and developing your poster.
-Any interested applicated are also invited to attend one of our Research Skills and Poster Drop-in sessions date TBD) in the Library Instruction Lab, AC286A.
+Contact your liaison librarian for help with research skills, writing your poster abstract and developing your poster.

 Are group assignments or projects eligible?

 Groups or teams may participate in the Research Poster Forum.
-All group members that contributed to the assignment must be listed and the prize money will be divided equally among all group members.
+All students that contributed to the assignment must be listed and the prize money will be divided equally among all group members.

-What is the best way to present if we have a group of two or three students?
+What is the best way to present if we have a group of two or more students?

 Only one student may present a poster on behalf of a group of students but all students in the group should be at the presentation.